publiccodenet/about/activities/staff-information/sickness.md

 If you are feeling sick you might not be able to perform your work, or even worse jeopardise the stability of the organization.
 When sick you might make important mistakes or you can be contagious and cause more staff absence.

-Foundation for Public Code staff are always paid while sick (100% the first year of sickness and 70% the second year).
+Foundation for Public Code staff are always paid while sick.
-The Foundation for Public Code will work together with staff to support their return to work as soon as possible, in accordance with the law ([Wet Verbetering Poortwachter](https://www.arboportaal.nl/onderwerpen/wet-verbetering-poortwachter)) and in collaboration with the occupational health and safety service ([arbo-dienst](https://nl.wikipedia.org/wiki/Arbodienst)) contracted by the Foundation.

 ## Can you go to work